 Developing the Vision and Mission

-Many times, the Mission is refined to a simple statement or phrase, so it is easily remembered by all.
-Regardless of a construction project, every organization should have a Mission to stay on track with their overall strategy.
+Many times, the mission is refined to a simple statement or phrase, so it is easily remembered by all.
+Regardless of a construction project, every organization should have a mission to stay on track with its overall strategy.

 - The construction professionals can help furnish questions to these subcommittees to learn more about how the organization is structured, operates, and help them figure out what is really needed in a physical building to carry out their needs and dreams to grow the organization.

 - If someone wants to be included, but cannot be a part of the process for a variety of reasons, they can still give their ideas to the subcommittee that is part of that programmatic area.